 The nursing degree requirements can vary depending on the employer.
 There are essentially two paths nurses can take when it comes to their education:

 - Associates Degree – Many people opt for an Associates Degree in Nursing (ADN) for their post-high school education.
 An ADN will typically take two years to complete and cost less in tuition than a Bachelor’s degree.
 Some employers may require candidates with an ADN to enroll in an accelerated program to obtain their Bachelor’s degree as well.

 - Bachelor’s Degree – The lengthier option of the two is a Bachelor of Science in Nursing (BSN).
 Completing a BSN is usually done in four years and tuition tends to be pricier.
 The benefit of receiving a BSN is that applicants with this degree may have a greater advantage when applying for jobs.

-Once you’ve received one of these degrees, the first step to becoming a labor nurse will be complete.
+Once you’ve received one of these degrees, the first step to becoming an LD nurse will be complete.
 At this point, you’ll move onto licensing.